 We offer a rigorous program based on the Common Core (www.corestandards.org), Maine Learning Results ( www.maine.gov/doe/proficiency/standards/maine-learning-results.html) and Advanced Placement courses of the College Board.
-The DIS goal is to prepare all students academically, socially, and emotionally to enter post-secondary education in the finest universities and colleges in Korea, the USA, and worldwide.
+The DIS goal is to prepare all students academically, socially, and emotionally to enter post-secondary education in the finest universities in the world.

 Students are strongly encouraged to be involved in all aspects of DIS life.
-A variety of athletic teams and a plethora of after-school activities are provided for students to join.
+A variety of athletic teams and a wide variety of after-school activities are provided for students to join.
 Additionally, Korean history/social studies and Korean language courses are offered for students who want to meet Korean education requirements.

 Please read further for explanations of our Elementary School, Middle School, and High School offerings.

-Core CurriculumKindergarten – 2nd grades encompass early childhood education utilizing developmentally appropriate practices to build social and communication skills, and encourage success and independence in our youngest learners.
+Core CurriculumKindergarten – 2nd grade encompass early childhood education, utilizing developmentally appropriate practices to build social and communication skills, and encourage success and independence in our youngest learners.
 Teachers use a variety of strategies, a balanced reading and writing program, and a math curriculum that encourages critical thinking and problem solving.
-“Hands-on” experiences are used across content ares to meet the needs of all young learners.
+Hands-on experiences are used across all content areas to meet the needs of our young learners.
 The latest research and best practices in western education are applied to foster intellectual and social development in students.
 A primary goal is to create a rewarding and positive environment for children in order to encourage their love for education.

-Grades 3rd – 5th encompass intermediate education, better known as the "intermediate grades".
+Grades 3rd – 5th grade encompass intermediate education, better known as the intermediate grades.
 It is in these levels that independent thinking skills, higher level thinking and problem solving skills are built to prepare students for the rigors of middle school.
 Teachers use a variety of methods to keep students focused and engaged as they develop independence.
 Students complete projects in science and social studies, take tests of various formats and styles and become lifelong learners.

 Language ArtsLanguage Arts in all kindergarten to 5th grade levels is very important.
 DIS is committed to advancing literacy skills for all learners.
 The English Language Arts (ELA) curriculum provides students rich, rigorous programs that address literacy skills in reading, writing, speaking, and listening, as well as 21st-century skills in research, technology, and media.
 This standards-based common core curriculum allows students to explore the world around them through integrated reading and writing programs.